-Objectives: Essential oil and their compounds are getting increasing interest due to their multipurpose functional as alternatives to the artificial preservatives.
-The aim of this study was focused to comparative analyses on hydro-distillation, total phenolic content (TPC) and antioxidant activity of essential oil derived from Melaleuca alternifolia (M. alternifolia) leaves procured from natural leaves, in-vitro leaves, callus sources.
+Objectives: Essential oil and their compounds are getting increasing interest due to their multipurpose functional as alternatives to artificial preservatives.
+The aim of this study was focused to comparative analyses on hydrodistillation, total phenolic content (TPC), and antioxidant activity of essential oil derived from Melaleuca alternifolia (M. alternifolia) leaves procured from natural leaves, in-vitro leaves, and callus sources.

 Conclusion: The estimated biological potential was obtained in the essential oil from in-vitro sources of leaves M. alternifolia.

 2. Hammer K, Carson C, Riley T. Antifungal activity of the components of Melaleuca alternifolia (tea tree) oil.
 J Appl Microbiol 2003;95:853-60.